Call us! 780.444.3433

 A great many pain episodes begin with dysfunction, constriction or spasm within the body that creates discomfort and leads to decreased activity and impeded circulation, causing tissue stiffness and atrophy that serves as a perfect environment for further damage and decay, and so on, fostering a vicious cycle of pain.
 By employing simple stretching and strengthening techniques, you can make great strides in managing and preventing pain and improving your overall health.

 It is important to stretch every day, paying particular attention to areas that have been injured, are involved in pain episodes, or are especially tight and thus prone to injury.
 Getting into the habit of performing gentle stretching before exercise is a perfect way to help prevent muscle spasm and cramping.
-Always be aware that cold muscles are tense and resistant to movement, so don't attempt to increase their flexibility by performing deep stretching until they are warm; rather use this stage to simply invite blood flow and assist in mobility.
+Always be aware that cold muscles are tense and resistant to movement, so do not attempt to increase their flexibility by performing deep stretching until they are warm; rather use this stage to simply invite blood flow and assist in mobility.

 After exercising, when your muscles are warm, you can do some deeper stretching to improve and increase your range of motion.
 This deeper stretching pulls needed circulation into injured or vulnerable soft tissues to help them heal and helps prevent further injury.
 The combination of increased circulation and range also provides genuine pain reduction and prevention.